ikkez/F3-Sugar/Currency/README.md

 ## F3 Currency Rate Plugin

-Use this Plugin to get fetch currency rates (+90 major, minor and exotic currenies), convert money values from one currency to another, determine the currency of a selected locale/language and gather some system information about available locales.
+Use this Plugin to get fetch currency rates (+90 major, minor, exotic currenies and Bitcoin), convert money values from one currency to another, determine the currency of a selected locale/language and gather some system information about available locales.

-some examples:
+### some examples

+#### get rates, based on a specified currency

 ``` php
 $cur = Currency::instance();